ImranullahKhann/movie-streaming-app/README.md

 # movie-streaming-app
-Full-stack movie streaming app built with go on the back-end and react on the front-end
+Backend written for a moving streaming app in Go using the Gingonic framework.
+Uses MongoDB as a database.
+Uses JWT Access and Refresh Tokens for authentication.
+Uses Redis to store and revoke tokens (when the user logs out).